TickTalk 5 ($200) is the better value for most families; choose Xplora X5 Play ($120) if your child is active and you want IP68 + fitness challenges.

 TickTalk includes a camera for photos and videos, iHeartRadio Family music streaming, customizable watch faces, and virtual coin rewards.
 It’s more entertainment-oriented, which works well for kids ages 5-9 who want their watch to be fun.

 Xplora focuses on physical activity with fitness challenges, step goals, multiple sport tracking modes, and virtual coin rewards tied to movement.
-Kids earn coins for steps and can unlock rewards.
-It lacks a camera, music player, and built-in games.

 For active tweens who already have access to entertainment elsewhere, Xplora’s fitness focus is a genuine differentiator.
 For younger kids who need the watch to be engaging on its own, TickTalk delivers more.